 Read all about Ada's experience at the Newman Civic Fellows Conference in November 2017.

-Xylina Ulloa, a Junior at Buffalo State College, is a dynamic student committed to social justice, civic engagement, and community service.
-As a member, and then elected president of Buffalo State's Rotaract Club, Xylina has volunteered for significant community engagement activities, including raising significant funds to purchase much needed medical equipment for Haiti Outreach Pwoje Espwa (H.O.P.E), and organizing community service activities with numerous organizations across western New York.
-Xylina has also been active in Buffalo State's Alternative Break program, participating and planning community service trips focusing on food justice and poverty.
+Xylina Ulloa is a dynamic individual committed to social justice, civic engagement, and community service.
+As a member, and then elected president of Buffalo State's Rotaract Club, Xylina volunteered for significant community engagement activities, including raising significant funds to purchase much needed medical equipment for Haiti Outreach Pwoje Espwa (H.O.P.E), and organizing community service activities with numerous organizations across western New York.
+As a student, Xylina was active in Buffalo State's Alternative Break program, participating and planning community service trips focusing on food justice and poverty.

 Newman Civic Fellows Awards are student leaders who